avalon60/ctk_theme_builder/docs/installs-upgrades.md

 # Requirements

 You must have Python installed.
-The recommended version of Python is 3.10, although anything above Python 3.9 should suffice.
+CTk Theme Builder supports Python 3.10 through Python 3.13.
+Python 3.12 is a good default choice.

 The application has been tested against Python 3.12.

+The application has been tested on Linux Mint and Windows 11.

+macOS is expected to work, but the current wheel-based deployment flow has not yet been validated there.

-The application has been tested on Linux Mint and Windows 10, although there is no obvious reason as to why it shouldn't work on MacOS or other Linux ports.
+There is no obvious reason as to why the application should not work on other Linux distributions.

 You will require around 160MB of disk space.

 ## Ubuntu Based Linux Distributions

-For Ubuntu based distros (e.g. Linux Mint, Elementary OS, Zorin OS...), please ensure that the `venv` package is installed for the Python version you intend to use.
+For Ubuntu based distros (for example Linux Mint, Elementary OS and Zorin OS), please ensure that the `venv` package is installed for the Python version you intend to use.
 For example:

 `apt install python3.12-venv`

 ## Installation

-### The theme\_builder\_setup.py Utility
-Installations and upgrades are performed using the <i>theme\_builder\_setup.py</i> utility.
-In situ upgrades or patching can be performed using <i>theme\_builder\_setup.py</i>, but it can also install/upgrade from a package in the form of a ZIP file.
-This latter method, using a ZIP package, is the recommended way to install or update the application.

-The <i>theme\_builder\_setup.py</i> utility expects a parent directory to be supplied.
-For new installations, using a ZIP package, it will create a sub-directory, *ctk\_theme\_builder*, in which the application is installed.

-To obtain a list of options, run the command:

-  `python theme_builder_setup.py -h`

-Note that with some Python installations, you may need to run the above command with *python3*, instead of *python*.
+CTk Theme Builder is now installed as a Python package.
+The preferred deployment modes are:

+- install from PyPI with `pip`
+- install from a downloaded wheel

+The installed application command is:

+`ctk-theme-builder`

+## Install From PyPI

+If the package has been published to PyPI, install it with:

+`python -m pip install ctk-theme-builder`

+If your platform prefers `python3`, use:

+`python3 -m pip install ctk-theme-builder`

+## Install From A Wheel

+If you have downloaded a wheel artefact, install it with:

+`python -m pip install ctk_theme_builder-3.2.0-py3-none-any.whl`

+Adjust the filename to match the version you downloaded.

-## ZIP Packages
+## Upgrades

-To obtain a ZIP package, look at the available releases of CTk Theme Builder, on the GitHub project page.
-The installable archives start with "ctk\_theme\_builder-", followed by the version, and ending with .zip.
-For example: <i>ctk\_theme\_builder-2.0.0.zip`</i>

-Install using the following steps:

-1. From the zip file, extract the theme\_builder\_setup.py file.
-2. Run the install command using both the -i and -a flags.

-You need a command window to run the setup utility.
-On windows, you should be able to right click a folder in Windows Explorer, and select _CMD Prompt Here_.
-Another option is to click the Windows search (bottom left) and where it says _Type search here_, enter the commend _CMD_ and press _Enter_.
-There is also a further option, simply enter the text _CMD_, into the navigation field at the top of Windows Explorer and press Enter.

-For Linux, you can open a Terminal.
-This is often available as a menu option, but if not, you may need to Google the subject for your specific Linux distribution.
+Upgrade an existing installation with:

+`python -m pip install --upgrade ctk-theme-builder`

+Or, when installing from a wheel:

+`python -m pip install --upgrade ctk_theme_builder-3.2.0-py3-none-any.whl`

+## Launching CTk Theme Builder

+Once installed, launch the application from a terminal or command prompt with:

+`ctk-theme-builder`

+This command is provided by the Python environment into which the package was installed.

+## User Data Location

+CTk Theme Builder now keeps mutable user data outside the install location.

+The default user data home is:

+`~/CTkThemeBuilder`

+This contains the working directories for:

+- themes
+- palettes
+- logs
+- temporary files
+- application state, including the SQLite database

+## Migrating Themes And Palettes From An Older Install

+If you are moving from an older directory-based installation, use:

+`ctktb-migrate-assets <old-install-root>`

 Example:

-`python theme_builder_setup.py -i /home/clive/utilities -a /tmp/ctk_theme_builder-2.0.0.zip`

-In the example, the utilities folder, is just an arbitrary parent folder location, which must be created in advance.

-If one doesn't already exist, this will cause a ctk\_theme\_builder directory to be created, below the utilities folder.
-The ZIP file will be unpacked to the folder and the application will be set up into an executable state.

-  If there is already an installation of ctk\_theme\_builder, below the specified installation location, theme\_builder\_setup.py will attempt an upgrade.

-  If the installation is already at the same version as that contained in the ZIP archive, the theme\_builder\_setup.py will run in a "fix" mode.
-For example if you have accidentally removed your venv folder, it will fix it.

-# Launching CTk Theme Builder
-There are a number of options, for launching CTk Theme Builder, and these vary slightly depending on the operating system.
-One common method for them all is to launch using the *ctk\_theme\_builder* command.
-The most basic way is to open a CMD/Terminal window and type in a command.

-For example, if you had installed CTk Theme Builder in a ``/u01/utilities/ctk_theme_builder`folder, then you could launch, using the following:-

-Linux/MacOS example:

-`/u01/utilities/ctk_theme_builder/ctk_theme_builder`

-Windows example:

-`C:\utilities\ctk_theme_builder\ctk_theme_builder`

-On Windows, the above should cause the *ctk\_theme\_builder.bat* file, located in the CTk Theme builder application home directory to be executed.

-On Linux and MacOS, the *ctk\_theme\_builder* is a hard link to *ctk\_theme\_builder.sh*.

-The upshot is that you can also invoke a launch of CTk Theme Builder with *ctk\_theme\_builder.bat* or *ctk\_theme\_builder.sh*, depending on your operating system.

-If you open the CMD/Terminal window inside the *ctk\_theme\_builder* folder, then instead of typing the full pathname, you could simply type:

-`./ctk_theme_builder` (Linux / MacOS)

-OR

-`.\ctk_theme_builder` (Windows)
+`ctktb-migrate-assets /home/clive/utilities/ctk_theme_builder`

+The migration command:

+- inspects the old install database to find the legacy theme location
+- copies only themes that do not already exist in your current user-data theme folder
+- copies matching palette files for each newly copied theme
+- reports which themes were copied and which were skipped

-## PATH Variable
+## PATH

-If you don't want to include the path-name to the CTk Theme Builder script, you can always change your operating system PATH variable, to include the installation directory.
-You may need to Google how to do this, based on whichever operating system you are using.
+If `ctk-theme-builder` is not found, the Python environment's scripts directory may not be on your `PATH`.

+Typical fixes are:

+- activate the virtual environment before launching
+- install into an environment that already exposes scripts on your `PATH`
+- use `pipx` if you want the command exposed as a standalone user tool

-## Desktop Launchers
+## Desktop Launchers And Shortcuts
-Most operating systems, with a Graphical User Interface, tend to provide a launcher mechanism which can be set up on the desktop.

-For example, you can create a desktop shortcut on Windows, in order to launch the *ctk\_theme\_builder* script described earlier.
-Linux ports tend to have similar(ish) facilities.

-You'll need to Google how to set up a shortcut / launcher for your specific operating system.
+Desktop launchers and shortcuts are still possible, but they should now target the installed command rather than old repo-local `.sh` or `.bat` wrapper scripts.

+Use one of these approaches:

+- Linux desktop launcher: set the command to `ctk-theme-builder`
+- Windows shortcut: point to the `ctk-theme-builder` launcher created in the Python environment's `Scripts` directory
+- macOS launcher: create a launcher that runs `ctk-theme-builder` from the environment where it was installed

+If you install into a virtual environment, the launcher or shortcut must target the command from that same environment.